adolescence and the brain

 Another approach is to work with parents and caregivers to help them understand the changes that are occurring in the adolescent brain.
 This can include providing education on the importance of setting boundaries and limits, as well as strategies for communicating effectively with adolescents.

-In conclusion, adolescence is a time of significant change in the developing brain, which can impact behavior and decision-making.
+In conclusion, adolescence is a time of significant change in the developing brain, which can impact behaviour and decision-making.
 As a therapist, it is important to understand these changes in order to provide effective treatment and support for adolescents.
-By helping adolescents develop healthy coping strategies and a strong sense of self, and by working with parents and caregivers to set boundaries and communicate effectively, therapists can help adolescents navigate the challenges of adolescence and develop into healthy, well-adjusted adults.
+By helping adolescents develop healthy coping strategies and a strong sense of self, and by working with parents and caregivers to set boundaries and communicate effectively, therapists can help adolescents navigate the challenges of adolescence and develop into healthy, well-adjusted adults.ense of self, and by working with parents and caregivers to set boundaries and communicate effectively, therapists can help adolescents navigate the challenges of adolescence and develop into healthy, well-adjusted adults.

 References: